 The car park at the eastern end of the beach features an old “Lime Kiln” which you can explore.

-Dunabrattin, known locally as Boatstrand, derives its name from the fort, Dún, protected by a Celtic clan called the Brattins who lived on this cliff top about 2,000 years ago.
+Dunabrattin is locally known as Boatstrand.
+About 2,000 years ago, a Celtic clan lived along the top of the cliff.
+They were called the Brattins and their fort was called Dún.
+Hence the name Dunabrattin.
 The fort covered an area of around 6 hectares and was the largest along the Waterford coastline.